nocomplexity/simplifysecurity/shiftleft.md

 What is needed is a shift to simpler thinking about cyber security defense measurements.

 This means more emphasis on what works from a preventive perspective.
-Preventive security measurements are often far less technical.
-But involve humans, human behaviour, human trust and simple to follow procedures and policies that everyone understands and can be followed without friction.
+Preventive security measurements are often less technical.
+Or have nothing to do with technology measurements at all.
+Most preventive security measurements involve humans, human behaviour, human trust and simple to follow procedures and policies that everyone understands and can be followed without friction.

 ![shift Left](images/shift_left_simple.png)

-Effective security measures that cost less to design, implement and maintain are preventive solutions.
-The most simple cost effective preventive cyber solutions have nothing to do with technology.
+Good effective security measures that cost less to design, implement and maintain are preventive solutions.
 These solutions require changes in business processes or behaviour.
 E.g. Instead of implementing a very expensive and hard to maintain technology that limits access to confidential documents while also having expensive software to detect unauthorised access.
 Banning people from having a phone is sometimes a simple and cost effective way to prevent information from being copied.

 The best preventive solutions like creating a good security architecture require no complex technology nor expensive maintenance.
 Complex technology used in cyber security is often corrective software, to detect errors in previous design steps.